sfc-gh-snobre/Duel_Snowflake/duel_tech_quickstart.md

 With the explosive growth of brand advocacy and influencer marketing, traditional batch-based analytics can't keep pace with real-time campaign optimization needs.
 Duel Tech and Snowflake have partnered to transform how brands measure and optimize their advocate programs, replacing 72-hour reporting delays with real-time Gross Advocacy Value (GAV) analytics.

-In this hands-on quickstart, you'll build a complete advocacy analytics pipeline that demonstrates multiple architectural options for ingestion, transformation, and consumption - tailored to Duel Tech's current MongoDB-based infrastructure.
+In this hands on quickstart, you'll build a complete advocacy analytics pipeline that demonstrates multiple architectural options for ingestion, transformation, and consumption - tailored to Duel Tech's current MongoDB-based infrastructure.
 Let's transform your advocate analytics!

+🚨 Note: Code snippets & configurations in this POC Quickstart are for example purposes only.
+They are not production ready & may require additional validation before deployment.
+Snippets may not always appear in the precise implementation order, so please consult the appropriate section for context.
+Refer to the official Snowflake Documentation,Snowflake Quickstarts & your internal standards to review & test as needed.
+These examples are meant to help you get started faster.

 ### Current State Pain Points
 - Daily full MongoDB snapshots causing scalability issues (not sustainable beyond 25K advocates)